ChenSizhe13893461199/AMPLiT/README.md

 ![](block136.png)
 The computational block 3, a novel computational module, was mathematically designed in the framework; It dynamically refines informative features while suppressing less useful noises.

 Finally, by integration of all 3 computational blocks, our framework was deployed on a consumer-grade laptop (Intel i7-10875H CPU) and achieved high computational efficiency and the maintenance of predictive performance.
-AMPidentifier 2.0 (Model G) demonstrated remarkable performances (AUPRC: 0.9486±0.0003) parallel to AMPidentifier 1.0, and 80% reduction in training time costs (3200±53 seconds)
+AMPLiT (Model G) demonstrated remarkable performances (AUPRC: 0.9486±0.0003) parallel to AMPidentifier 1.0, and approximately 80% reduction in training time costs (3200±53 seconds).

+For more details on the previous tool AMPidentifier 1.0 (https://github.com/ChenSizhe13893461199/Fast-AMPs-Discovery-Projects), please refer to our previously published article:

+[1] **Sizhe Chen#**, Huitang Qi#, Xingzhuo Zhu#, Tianxiang Liu, Yutin Fan, Qi Su, Qiuyu Gong*, Cangzhi Jia*, Tian Liu*.
+Screening and identification of antimicrobial peptides from the gut microbiome of cockroach _Blattella germanica_. **_Microbiome_** 2024, 12: 272.
+IF=16.837 doi: **10.1186/s40168-024-01985-9**.